-To make an inside corner, you'll need an Inside Corner Blockout, and a Rubber Knob Blockout.
+To make an inside corner, you'll need an inside corner blockout, and a rubber knob blockout.
 Because of the geometry of inside corners, the inside knob of each corner block must be blocked out (except on the top course).
 To compensate, use construction adhesive to lock the block in place.
-Overlap one Left or Right Inside Corner Block successively on each course to make the corner.
+Overlap one left or right corner block successively on each course to make a corner.